Are you sure that you are complying with all relevant health and safety legislation?

 To enable you to put in place a robust monitoring regime to demonstrate compliance Hastam provides training and guidance in the use of Pro-Evaluate.
 This software enables you to:

 Have checklists that match your Legal Register and enable detailed monitoring and internal audit.

 Analyse monitoring and internal audit results in a variety of ways and produce a range of reports.

 Track corrections and corrective actions.

 3. External Audit of Legal Compliance

 Hastam can also provide an external audit of compliance.
-This service provides you with both an external assessment of your degree of compliance and an assessment of the accuracy of your internal measurement of compliance.
+This service provides you with both an external assessment of your degree of compliance and an assessment of the accuracy of your internal evaluation of compliance.
 The cost of the audit is dependent on the extent of exercise you require.

 [Please note that the products listed here are designed for England, Wales and Scotland.
 If you are operating in Northern Ireland different legislation will apply and some development work would be needed.
-We also have direct experience of systems in other EU countries so may be able to help if you have operations outside the UK.]